fracpete/kodi-nfo-generator/README.md

 pip install kodi-nfo-generator
 ```

-## Command-line
+## Tools

+### kodi-nfo-gen

+The `kodi-nfo-gen` tool can be used for pulling in the information from the
+web using the IDs stored in the ID files.

-The following parameters can be supplied to the `kodi-nfo-gen` tool:
+The following parameters can be supplied to the tool:

 ```
 usage: kodi-nfo-gen [-h] --dir DIR [--type {imdb}] [--recursive]